-73. See Thierry De Duve, Pictorial Nominalism (Cambridge: MIT Press, 1989) and Kant after Duchamp (Cambridge: MIT Press, 1996).
+73. See Thierry De Duve, Pictorial Nominalism (Cambridge: MIT Press, 1989) and Kant after Duchamp (MIT Press, 1996).

-74. Benjamin Buchloh, "Ready Made, Objet Trouvé, Idée Reçue," in Dissent: The Idea of Modern Art in Boston (Boston: Institute of Contemporary Art, 1985).
-This implicit model of the performance as a kind of readymade, Buchloh has argued, suggests that early Fluxus production needs to be seen in terms of the transformation enacted in the "newly discovered readymade aesthetic"; Buchloh, "Cryptic Watts," 5.

-75. "An Interview with George Brecht by Henry Martin," in Martin, An Introduction to George Brecht's Book of the Tumbler on Fire, 79.
+74. Benjamin Buchloh, "Ready Made, Objet Trouvé, Idée Reçue," Dissent: The Idea of Modern Art in Boston (Boston: Institute of Contemporary Art, 1985).
+This implicit model of the performance as a kind of readymade, Buchloh has argued, suggests that early Fluxus production needs to be seen in terms of the transformation enacted in the "newly discovered readymade aesthetic"; "Cryptic Watts," p.
+5. 75.
+"An Interview with George Brecht by Henry Martin," in Martin, An Introduction, p.
+79.

-76. Maciunas usually referred to the event score form as "neo-haiku" in his charts and diagrams, and Ono, in particular, may have had access to Japanese avant-garde readings of Duchamp and surrealist poetics that would relate them to enigmatic forms such as puzzles, koans, and haiku.
+76. Maciunas usually referred to the event score form as "neo-haiku" in his charts and diagrams, and Ono, in particular, may have had access to Japanese avant-garde readings of Duchamp and surrealist poetics which would relate them to enigmatic forms such as puzzles, koans, and haiku.
 On Ono's relation to Japanese avant-garde traditions and the Japanese reception of Duchamp, see Alexandra Munroe, "Tokyo Fluxus and Conceptual Art," in Japanese Art: Scream Against the Sky (New York: Harry N. Abrams, 1994).